GreenAiriva/blog/tr/posts/2025-07-16-Sehir-ici-Hava-Filtreleme.md

 ### The Shortcomings of Existing Solutions

-* Algae systems → Convert gases into biomass but do not offer permanent storage.
+* Moss systems → Convert gases into biomass but do not offer permanent storage.
 * Ionization towers → Mechanically capture PM; storage is not a concern.
 * DAC → Permanently stores CO₂ by mineralizing it in basalt rock (carbonation).